Gold Coast Solar Advice

 - The retailer not taking responsibility for the whole of the PV system including product warranties and workmanship.

 - The retailer not taking responsibility for subcontracted parties acting on their behalf and any parties who generate sales leads utilised by the retailer.

-To ensure that consumers legal rights relating to cooling-off periods, deposits and refunds are respected, and that the consumer has the opportunity to cancel a contract where changes are made after paint of contract that are not approved in writing.
+- To ensure that consumers legal rights relating to cooling-off periods, deposits and refunds are respected, and that the consumer has the opportunity to cancel a contract where changes are made after point of sale; are not approved in writing.